keppel/weblearn/readme.md

 **WebLearn** makes it super easy to write and train deep neural networks in JavaScript!

-Since WebLearn is written completely in JavaScript, you can run the exact same code in the browser with browserify or in node.js!
+Since WebLearn is written completely in JavaScript, you can run the exact same code in the browser with browserify or in node.js.

 WebLearn is extremely modular.
 The core WebLearn package is tiny, but it's been carefully designed to spawn a rich ecosystem of modules and tools.
-You can drop in new types of layers, visualizations, criteria, etc-- all with a simple `require()`!
+You can drop in new types of layers, visualizations, criteria, etc-- all with a simple `require()`

-We borrow pretty much all of our abstractions and API conventions from [Torch], which makes it straightforward to translate pretty much anything written in Torch to run on the web!
+We borrow pretty much all of our abstractions and API conventions from [Torch], which makes it straightforward to translate pretty much anything written in Torch to run on the web.

 It's basically the [WebTorrent] or [Webcoin] of neural networks.